Window Components Terminology

 The frame members on each vertical side of a window (similar to the ‘head’ which is the frame member on the top of the window).

-Additional Window Terms
+Additional Window Components Terminology

 Krypton Gas